SimengSun/CIS530-project/deliverables/homework.md

 2. choice of sentence embeddings;
 3. the way of utilizing sentence embeddings.

-Enumerous attempts has been made and following is just a selected list:
+Enumerous attempts have been made and following is just a selected list:

 1. ECNU